uktrade/pg-bulk-ingest/README.md

 A Python utility function for ingesting data into a SQLAlchemy-defined PostgreSQL table, automatically migrating it as needed, and minimising locking.

-> Work-in-progress.
-This README serves as a rough design spec

 ## Installation